Here is a list of Frequently Asked Questions:

 Mt.
 Vernon, WA 98274

 My troop visits Fire Mountain during the year, why would we want to attend summer camp at Fire Mountain?

 Many troops utilize our camps during the off-season for a variety of programs – from OA events to Camporees to troop camp outs.
 These are great uses of our camp and one of the reasons the Mount Baker Council provides and promotes off-season use.

 However, off-season events do not compare to the full program offered during the summer camp season.
 Fire Mountain comes alive during the summer.
-Program, staff, and interaction with Scouts from across the country provide your Scouts experiences that will last their entire life time.
+Program, staff, and interaction with scouts from across the country provide your scouts experiences that will last their entire life time.

 What options are available to help a Scout pay for summer camp?

-The Mount Baker Council believes every boy should have the opportunity to attend a summer camp.
+The Mount Baker Council believes every youth should have the opportunity to attend a summer camp.
 We have money set aside specifically to provide Scouts in need with the funding necessary to attend summer camp.
 These camperships, combined with fundraising opportunities, ensures all Scouts can attend our camps.

 Does the Mount Baker Council provide any discounts?